Why Senior Developers Keep Hitting the Same Advanced Python Traps

 # plugin architecture with explicit version management

 This also affects operator overloading Python when numeric tower types get reloaded.
 A custom __add__ that checks types via isinstance starts returning NotImplemented for objects that were valid before the reload.
-The bug is invisible in logs unless youre explicitly tracing type identities.
+The bug is invisible in logs unless you’re explicitly tracing type identities.

 The same identity problem appears with Python typing runtime mismatch: type annotations are evaluated at import time.
 After a reload, annotated types in function signatures may reference stale class objects, causing get_type_hints() to raise NameError or silently return incorrect results if the old class name still exists in a stale sys.modules reference.